evanjpw/cheap-settings/README.md

 assert TestSettings.host == "example.com"  # CLI overrides env vars and defaults
 ```

+**Settings Without Initializers**

+You can define settings with type annotations but no default values - see [the documentation](https://evanjpw.github.io/cheap-settings/) for details.

 **User Request**: Pickling

 A user asked for `cheap-settings` to support pickling (because [ray](https://github.com/ray-project/ray)).
 Done!
 You can